-Social Media Narratives on Conflict from Northern Syria with Elizabeth Parker-Magyar, Ahmet Akbiyik, Kiran Garimella, and Fotini Christia.
+Social Media Narratives across Platforms in Conflict: Evidence from Syria with Elizabeth Parker-Magyar, Ahmet Akbiyik, Kiran Garimella, and Fotini Christia.
 Preprint: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4075120